TitoMoi/servihelper/DEVELOPER.md

 ## Development Setup

-- After cloning the repository, create a folder "assets" in root.
+- After cloning the repository, create two folders "assets/source" in root.
-- Copy only src/assets/source into the new created "assets" folder.
+- Copy only src/assets/source into the new created "assets/source" folder.

 ## Language